bcc6912/DX11Starter/ReadMe.txt

-My extra texture-related feature is applying a specular map to my shaders.
+My graphical effect for Assignment 12 is Cel-Shading